 People with testicles (even though that might not be the preferred word to use) can get help freezing sperm in order to have the possibility to become a biological parent in the future.
 This is most easily done before you start hormone treatment or during a break in the treatment.
 The sperm can later be used for insemination or in vitro fertilization, together with an egg from the partner, co-parent or surrogate.
 Surrogacy is currently not allowed in Sweden.

-People with ovaries (even though that might not be the preferred word to use) can get help freezing and saving eggs or embryos (fertilized eggs) that you can later use to get pregnant yourself or, if/when it’s allowed in Sweden, make a partner, co-parent or surrogate pregnant.
+People with ovaries (even though that might not be the preferred word to use) can get help freezing and saving eggs or embryos (fertilized eggs) that you can later use to get pregnant yourself or make a partner or co-parent pregnant.
+Outside of Sweden, surrogacy might be relevant.
 To harvest eggs you have to take a break in, or postpone, testosterone treatment and instead take hormones to make as many eggs as possible mature at the same time.
 It’s also possible to freeze ovarian tissue.

 A person born with ovaries who wants to get pregnant needs to take a break in the testosterone treatment before and during a pregnancy.
 It varies between individuals when the period comes back.
 There’s not enough data in order to be able to conclude if hormone treatment with testosterone affects the ability to get pregnant, but many who take a break in their hormone treatment are successful in getting pregnant.